• Skip to primary navigation

 Many of us do not live alone.
 It can be a partner, children, family, extended family, or just someone we are sharing the house with and socially isolated with.
 Life can be so busy that those we are closest with, get the least attention.

-This summer hubby and I had two weeks to ourselves in quarantine, we share a bit about it in our end of season garden update 2020.
+This summer hubby and I had two weeks to ourselves in quarantine, we share a bit about it in our end-of-season garden update 2020.
 Since we are empty-nesters and do not have much of social life we usually spend quite a bit of time together.
 However, two weeks of not leaving the property was a whole other level.
 Since we could not leave each other, we had to be with each other.
 It was a great experience.

-Most of us have been guilty of dressing, behaving, cleaning, preparing meals, etc just a bit better if a company is coming over or it’s just our housemates.
+Most of us have been guilty of dressing, behaving, cleaning, preparing meals, etc. just a bit better if a company is coming over or it’s just our housemates.

 Why?

-The reason we often find it more appealing to spend time with friends than with those so close to us is, that with people outside the house there is a bit of mystery left, or we could call it masking.
+The reason we often find it more appealing to spend time with friends than with those so close to us is, that with people outside the house, there is a bit of mystery left, or we could call it masking.
 We only know each other’s good sides, we can choose what we expose or reveal ourselves.
 At home, we often let go of those masks and become more authentic but on the flip side, we are also more vulnerable.

 Social isolation from outside people can be a great time to concentrate on our own people, the ones we live with.
 To become more true and to give more grace.
 The balance between grace and truth or love and light makes home the best place to be.

-And while you are practicing have a house party, a dinner, a game, a movie, a night around a fire, a romantic date at home, breakfast in bed, a book club, spa, and more.
+And while you are practicing have a house party, a dinner, a game, a movie, a night around a fire, a romantic date at home, breakfast in bed, a book club, a spa, and more.
 The ideas can be endless.
 Whatever you love doing with friends, do it with your housemates.
 Positive actions lead to positive emotions and positive relationships.

 Have a hobby

-Being socially isolated and nothing to do is really boring.
+Being socially isolated and having nothing to do is really boring.
 Use that time to develop a hobby.
-There are many hobbies that can be done together, however, in this post, we are looking into hobbies that are there to make you feel good alone.
+There are many hobbies that can be done together, however, in this article, we are looking into hobbies that are there to make you feel good alone.
 I find that an alone hobby has to be meaningful for you.

 One of my hobbies is gardening.
 I grow a lot of flowers just to feel good, and yummy fruit to enjoy.
-Our garden is not a boring single row garden, just to get it done.
-It is a place to spend time, and enjoy it.
+Our garden is not a boring single-row garden, just to get it done.
+It is a place to spend time and enjoy it.

 And as homesteaders we would say, turn your hobby into a homestead.
 We share more about it in Start Homesteading.